return42/sphkerneldoc/doc/books/libata/API-ata-wait-register.rst

 Description
 ===========

 Waiting for some bits of register to change is a common operation for ATA controllers.
 This function reads 32bit LE IO-mapped register ``reg`` and tests for the following condition.

-(⋆``reg`` & mask) != val
+(*``reg`` & mask) != val

 If the condition is met, it returns; otherwise, the process is repeated after ``interval_msec`` until timeout.

 LOCKING